100 Community Place,3rd FloorCrownsville, MD 21032

 David Greene retired after a 35 year career with the University of Maryland College Park holding positions as Research Farm Manager, Extension Agent, Agriculture Science and County Extension Director.
 David Greene currently operates a 100 acre sheep farm in northern Baltimore County with his wife Nancy.
 David has served as an Ex Officio member of the Carroll County Agriculture Land Preservation Board and the Carroll County Land Trust Board.
 He has been a member and Chair of the Baltimore County Land Preservation Advisory Board.
 David has served two terms on the Met Board.
 David Greene is a graduate of the University of Maryland, College Park with a Bachelor of Science degree in Entomology.
 He has a Master of Science degree from the same institution in Education.

 Philip R. Hager is a native of Western Maryland and a life-long resident of Maryland.
 He has enjoyed a diverse career in planning, land use, environmental restoration, and public policy analysis at the Federal, regional and local government levels.
 He also has significant private sector experience as a land use, location analysis, and water resources planning consultant.
 Mr. Hager has worked as a Demographer and Public Facilities Planner for the Maryland-National Capital Park and Planning Commission in Prince George’s County, as Director of Comprehensive Planning in Worcester County, as Executive Director of Planning & Zoning in Allegany County, and as a Planning and Project Development Team Leader for the U.S. Army Corps of Engineers.
-Currently, he serves as the Director of the Carroll County Department of Land Use, Planning & Development.
+Currently, he serves as the Director of Anne Arundel County Department of Land Use, Planning and Development.
 He received a Bachelor’s Degree from Frostburg State University, where he majored in History, Political Science and Social Science and he did his Masters work in Intergovernmental Policy Analysis at George Washington University.
 Additionally, he holds several professional certifications.
 Phil is active in the community having served as a member of the Historic District Commission for the City of Frostburg, as National Governmental Affairs Program Manager, National Parliamentarian and National Vice President of the U.S. Junior Chamber of Commerce, as a state officer and former President of the Maryland Jaycees, as former Chair and Vice Chair of both the Lower Eastern Shore and Upper Potomac Tributary Strategies Implementation Teams, and as Regional Representative for the Maryland Environmental Trust.
 Phil also provides planning and water resources services on a no-cost basis to a number of non-profit organizations.
-An active member of the Maryland Association of

 Julia Jitkoff is an artist and investor.
 She has over 40 years involvement in agribusiness, including cattle, cash crops, orchards, water rights and plant nursery.
 She has been active in civic and cultural organizations relating to agriculture, the arts, environmental conservation, and education in Texas, Colorado and on the East Coast.
 Ms. Jitkoff is a professional sculptor and ceramist and has been shown in New York, Texas, Colorado, New Jersey and Maryland.
 She and her husband have a horse farm in Glyndon, Maryland.